Designated Targets: Plot summary

 In Britain, preparations are underway for a commando raid on Norway against the heavy water plant there (a la Heroes of Telemark).
 However, information from Wehrmacht Colonel Paul Brasch (whose physically disabled son is eligible for 'disposal' under the T4 program) reveals that Germany's true nuclear effort lies elsewhere, and the mission is placed on hold.
 Operation Sea Dragon commences the next day with an attempt to invade across the English Channel.

-Hundreds of aircraft and warships, upgraded with new technology, duel in the waters and skies south of England; the 21st century ship HMS Trident, more valuable as a command-and-control center than as a weapon, ensures that key German formations identified by Brasch are destroyed.
+Hundreds of aircraft and warships, upgraded with new technology, duel in the waters and skies south of England; the 21st century ship HMS Trident, more valuable as a command-and-control centre than as a weapon, ensures that key German formations identified by Brasch are destroyed.
 Three missiles taken off the Dessaix are launched at British targets, but suspected sabotage causes two to crash harmlessly into the North Sea.
 The third does hit Biggin Hill airfield, but its primary warhead does not detonate.
 Despite heavy losses sustained by the RAF and the damage to Biggin Hill, the Germans lose most of their navy.
 Any airborne units that reach England are quickly isolated and crushed by the Allies.

 In the United States, a series of German-instigated bombings and race riots takes place, targeting civilians for maximum effect.
 Wahabi and Baathist insurgents foment revolt across the Middle East and the Soviet Union, with enough time to train and equip its armies, has begun seizing the Afghan passes leading to India.

-Unbeknownst to either the Allies or Axis, the HMS Vanguard materialized on the Siberian ice pack, one day before the other ships, and is now providing the Soviets with invaluable resources and information.
+Unbeknownst to either the Allies or Axis, HMS Vanguard materialized on the Siberian ice pack, one day before the other ships, and is now providing the Soviets with invaluable resources and information.
 Stalin has also impounded the ships of Convoy PQ 17 and has his own atomic bomb program in place; it may take a decade of fighting, but Stalin sees nothing but global triumph for communism.

 As the German forces retreat from the Channel, a group of SS commandos led by Otto Skorzeny attempts to assassinate Prime Minister Churchill (as in The Eagle Has Landed).
 They are thwarted by SAS Major Windsor, but Skorzeny escapes in the melee.

 Drone coverage over Oahu reveals that the Japanese are slaughtering military prisoners in droves.
 With the supercarrier Hillary Clinton all but useless in a fight, the 21st-century Japanese cruiser Shiranui (crewed by survivors of the Leyte Gulf) prepares to lead the Allied forces in what will be a very bloody retaking of the Hawaiian Islands.